Juan013/adhoc-ROS-Mobile/README.md

 ## Purpose

 The purpose of this app is to tele-operate robotics manipulators using two joysticks: one of them is used for XY plane movements while the other one is for controlling the Z axis motion.
-At the same time, an IP camera can be displayed on the smartphone screen showing the images captured by eye-in-hand.
+At the same time, the images from an IP camera can be displayed on the smartphone screen.
+In this case, we are interested in showing the images captured by the eye-in-hand.

 Moreover, the same space on the screen can show the virtual environment associated with the digital twin of the robot.
+This visualization is associated with a screen stream from a LAN/WAN socket (IP + port).
 The user can switch between both visualizations using two buttons.
 In addition, a new ROS subscriber serves as a traffic light (green, yellow and red) to indicates the forces on the end-effector, where there is an ultrasound camera to perform a medical scanning.
 Finally, another layout is used for displaying the images coming from the ultrasound camera, which are coming from a LAN/WAN socket (IP + port).

 ## Results